-While dizziness during pregnancy may be cause for concern, this generally temporary lightheadedness is usually the result of a benign pregnancy-related cause.
+While dizziness in pregnancy may be cause for concern, this generally temporary lightheadedness is usually the result of a benign pregnancy-related cause.
 A lot is going on in your body when you are pregnant, and it can have an impact on your overall circulation.
-Often, this inhibited circulation leads to dizziness and, as a result, lightheadedness that is almost always temporary and little cause for concern.
-See your doctor for any protracted or worrisome bouts of dizziness or lightheadedness.
+Often, this inhibited circulation leads to dizziness in pregnancy and, as a result, lightheadedness that is almost always temporary and little cause for concern.
+See your doctor for any protracted or worrisome dizziness in pregnancy.

 Many women’s pregnancy dizziness can be traced to the hormonal changes they are experiencing.
 The hormones that surge through your body during pregnancy cause blood vessels to relax, reducing your blood pressure and potentially leading to bouts of dizziness, reports American Pregnancy.

 Women who develop anemia during pregnancy, or who suffer from anemia even when not pregnant, may find that this iron deficiency leaves them feeling faint while pregnant, reports Women’s Healthcare Topics.
 Many individuals who suffer from anemia when not pregnant find that pregnancy exacerbates the disorder’s symptoms, while others who have never been anemic become so during pregnancy and must take an iron supplement to get their levels back up to par.

 When you are pregnant, the way in which your body metabolizes food will change significantly.
 As your body adjusts to the changes in metabolic function that pregnancy induces, your blood sugar that was once stable may undergo temporary surges and dips.
 As American Pregnancy reports, these metabolism-related blood sugar dips can leave you feeling temporarily lightheaded or dizzy.